Notes on the data: Premature mortality by selected cause - 0 to 74 years

-People who are most likely to die prematurely from these causes include Aboriginal and Torres Strait Islander people (two and a half times the rate of non-Indigenous people), those living outside major cities, and those in areas of lower socioeconomic status .
+People who are most likely to die prematurely from these causes include Aboriginal and Torres Strait Islander people (four times the rate of non-Indigenous people), those living outside of the Major Cities remoteness areas, and those in areas of lower socioeconomic status .

-- PHIDU, based on Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System; 2013-2017.
+- PHIDU (www.phidu.torrens.edu.au), based on Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System; 2016-2020.